 What are bullying and harassment?

-Bullying and harassment in the workplace is worryingly common.
-Bullying and harassment at work is becoming increasingly prevalent.
-According to a recent study 75% of participants saying they had been the victim of, or had seen others being subject to, bullying or harassment at work.
+Bullying and harassment in the workplace is worryingly common and appears to be increasingly prevalent.
+According to a recent study, 75% of participants said they had been the victim of, or had seen others being subject to, bullying or harassment at work.

 It impacts on the health and wellbeing of the victims and their loved ones and has a negative effect on the economy, with millions of working hours being lost through sickness absence for work related stress.